-- If you are using a public computer, make sure you log out of your online accounts such as you social media account, bank or email accounts, and log out of your computer account before you walk away. - Do not give away your personal information.
-This includes your name, phone number, address, email address, date of birth, usernames and passwords, and bank details. - If you think you're being harassed or bullied online, report the person being abusive to the website or social media administrators and talk to someone you trust straight away such as a parent, teacher or friend, or contact Kids Helpline (1800 55 1800) - Ignore, block or mute the person being abusive online and do not engage with them change of your address and contact details as soon as possible and within 7 days.
-It is a student visa requirement, and will help to keep you safe if the school knows where you live and how to contact you in case of emergency.
+- If you are using a public computer, make sure you log out of your online accounts such as your social media account, bank or email accounts, and log out of your computer account before you walk away. - Do not give away your personal information.
+This includes your name, phone number, address, email address, date of birth, usernames and passwords, and - bank details.
+If you think you're being harassed or bullied online, report the person being abusive to the website or social media administrators and talk to someone you trust straight away such as a parent, teacher or friend, or contact Kids Helpline (1800 55 1800) - Ignore, block or mute the person being abusive online and do not engage with them